On the maximum degree of induced subgraphs of the Kneser graph: Background on singular values and the Expander Mixing Lemma

-\end{lemma} \begin{proof} In \cite{knesereigen} Theorem 13, Lov\'{a}sz gave the eigenspace decomposition of $K(n, k)$, which also allows us to prove the bound on the singular values in the bipartite case.
-For completeness we shall first describe the decomposition.
+In \cite{knesereigen} Theorem 13, Lov\'{a}sz gave the eigenspace decomposition of $K(n, k)$, which also allows us to prove the bound on the singular values for the bipartite Kneser graph between $\binom{[n]}{k}$ and $\binom{[n]}{l}$ for $k \neq l$.
+We describe the decomposition (and prove some simple properties thereof), in the next lemma.